Senior Analyst - Property

 Good understanding of master data requirements for contract management.

-Ability to interpret lease agreements and manage lease obligations via business systems.
+Ability to interpret lease agreements and handle lease obligations via business systems.

 High level of comprehension, communication, and organizational skills.